-The Company applies IAS 36 to determine whether a right-of-use asset is impaired and accounts for any identified impairment loss as described in the 'tangible assets' policy.
+The Company applies IAS 36 to determine whether a right-of-use asset is impaired and accounts for any identified impairment loss as described in the 'Property, Plant and Equipment' policy.

 Variable rents that do not depend on an index or rate are not included in the measurement of the lease liability and the right-of-use asset.
-The related payments are recognised as an expense in the period in which the event or condition that triggers those payments occur and are included in 'Administrative expenses' in Statement of Comprehensive Income.
+The related payments are recognised as an expense in the period in which the event or condition that triggers those payments occur and are included in 'Administrative expenses' in the Statement of Comprehensive Income.